numToStr/ky/README.md

 -   Initializing the vault (**required**)

 Everything is stored in a small [lmdb](https://github.com/LMDB/lmdb) database.
-Hence, it is required to initialized the database before saving your password.
-To initialize the database run `ky init`.
+Hence, it is required to initialized the vault before saving your password.
+To initialize the vault run `ky init`.
 After running this, you will be prompted for a master password, make sure you enter a strong and memorable password, as this will be required for every other action afterwards.

 ```bash
 ky init